santosa-sp/SaboOpensource/README.md

 Newbie2Github

-This new repository is a new start to learn version control system application in programming.
+This new repository is a new start to learn "version control system" application in programming.